fenago/rabbitmq-jupyterlab/Lab_8_learning.md

 ```

 Not only can the arithmetic expressions be evaluated.
-Let\'s transform
+Let's transform
 the preceding example using two variables, as follows: